sigmf/SigMF/extensions/presentation.sigmf-ext.md

 `#00ffffff` (fully opaque white) for foreground features and `#ffffffff` (fully transparent) for background features.

-### 0.2 The `styles` object

-The `style_dict` object is a JSON object containg style information by short form name.
-This is a simple mechanism to prevent every annotation from defining these fields multiple times.

 ## 1 Global

 The `presentation` extension adds the following fields to the `global` SigMF